Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 There are several perks to using a software encoder.
 They are typically very easy to set up, and you can tweak or change most aspects of the codecs to get the bitrate and video quality you desire.
 You can easily update encoding software when a new version or upgrade is available.

-Software encoders are generally appealing to beginner broadcasters because of their low cost and customization features.
-In fact, one popular open-source software encoders, OBS Studio, is free.
-Many Dacast broadcasters use OBS Studio since Dacast has partnered with OBS to create a custom encoding platform.
+Software encoders appeal to beginner broadcasters because of their low cost and customization features.
+In fact, one popular open-source software encoder, OBS Studio, is completely free.
+Many Dacast broadcasters actually use OBS Studio since Dacast has partnered with OBS to create a custom encoding platform.

 Hardware Encoders